OS2borgerPC/os2borgerpc-admin-site-deployment/README.md

 This is a deployment tool designed for hosting the OS2BorgerPC Admin Site application using Docker.
 It provides a Docker-based setup and pre-configured files to simplify the deployment and management of the application.

+## Pre-installation Requirements

+### Secure Mode Configuration

+It is assumed that the server will run in secure mode using HTTPS (port 443).
+To ensure proper operation, you must have a valid domain name and an SSL certificate.

+**Steps to Enable Secure Mode:**

+- **Domain Name:** Use a fully qualified domain name (FQDN) that points to your server’s IP address.
+Update `nginx.conf` with your domain name in two locations.
+- **SSL Certificate:** Obtain a valid SSL certificate and the corresponding private key for your domain.
+  - Place the certificate file (`nginx.crt`) and the private key file (`nginx.key`) inside the `ssl` directory.

+### Network Requirements

+The OS2BorgerPC Admin server can operate reliably within a protected internal network, provided that outgoing HTTP and HTTPS traffic is permitted.
+This setup helps improve security while keeping the configuration simple.

+Even in this setup, it's recommended to configure the server to run in secure mode using HTTPS.

+### Make Your Server Available in the Connect Script

+When connecting a newly installed BorgerPC to your OS2BorgerPC Admin server, the connect script displays a list of available servers to choose from.
+To include your server in this list, send an email to the coordination team at [os2borgerpc@os2.eu](mailto:os2borgerpc@os2.eu) with your server's domain name (FQDN).

+Once received, we’ll update the list immediately, and the changes will take effect right away.

 ## Docker Compose Setup

 The deployment uses Docker Compose to manage the services.
 Here is an overview of the services defined in the `docker-compose.yml` file: